 And boy is that infrastructure critical right now.

 Vodafone says it has also had threats and is constantly monitoring its site.
-It says the police has the GPS locations of all cell sites and has stepped up patrols watching for suspicious activity.
+It says the police has the GPS locations of all 5G cell towers and has stepped up patrols watching for suspicious activity.